Skip to main content

 Alignment targets

-• Asset alignment target: A 5-year target for increasing the % of AUM (or financed emissions) in material sectors that are ‘aligning’ or ‘aligned’ to a net zero pathway, or achieving net zero’.
+• Asset alignment target: Set a 5-year target for increasing the percentage of AUM or financed emissions that are ‘aligning’ or ‘aligned’ to a net zero pathway, or ‘achieving net zero’.

-• Engagement threshold target: A minimum proportion of financed emissions are assessed as achieving net zero or ‘aligned’ to a net zero pathway, or are subject to engagement.
+• Engagement threshold target: Set a short term (<5 years) engagement threshold target which ensures that at least 70% of financed emissions are either assessed as ‘aligned’ to a net zero pathway or ‘achieving net zero’, or subject to engagement and stewardship actions.

-• Include individual direct investments, investments in assets pooled through a fund or trust structure, investments in listed real estate companies, and real estate debt.
+• Investments: Individual direct investments, investments in assets pooled through a fund structure, and investments in listed real estate companies, and real estate debt.

-• Include all types of real estate: retail, office, industrial, residential, hotel, lodging, leisure & recreation, education, and technology/science.
+• All types of real estate: Retail, office, industrial, residential, hotel, lodging, leisure & recreation, education, and technology/ science.

-• Include existing real estate assets and those in development.
+• Lifecycle stage: Existing real estate assets and those in development.

 Criteria underpinning alignment assessment